Karl Thorsteins

 Karl Thorsteins (born October 13, 1964) is an Icelandic chess player who has been an International Master since 1985.
 He won the Icelandic Chess Championship twice: in 1985 and 1989.
-In 1988, he played in the Reykjavik Invitational Tournament, finishing in tenth with a total of 5 points.
+In 1988, he played in the Reykjavík Invitational Tournament, finishing in tenth place with a total of 5 points.
 A game he lost to Jóhann Hjartarson in this tournament was highlighted by Robert Byrne in the New York Times.